 Our claim decision involved medical judgment.

-We decided the service or supply is not We decided the service or supply is You have received an adverse determination. or not appropriate.
+We decided the service or supply is not medically necessary or not appropriate.
+We decided the service or supply is experimental or investigational.
+You have received an adverse determination.

 You may also request external review if you want to know if the federal surprise bill law applies to your situation.
 If our claim decision is one for which you can seek external review, we will say that in the notice of adverse benefit determination or final adverse benefit determination we send you.
 That notice also will describe the external review process.
 It will include a copy of the Request for External Review form at the final adverse determination level.
-You must submit the Request for External Review Form:

-То Within 123 calendar days (four months) of the date you received the decision from us And you must include a copy of the notice from us and all other important information that supports your request You will pay for any information that you send and want reviewed by the ERO.
-We will pay for information we send to the ERO plus the cost of the review. will:
+You must submit the Request for External Review Form: To Aetna Within 123 calendar days (four months) of the date you received the decision from us And you must include a copy of the notice from us and all other important information that supports your request You will pay for any information that you send and want reviewed by the ERO.
+We will pay for information we send to the ERO plus the cost of the review.
+Aetna will:

 Contact the ERO that will conduct the review of your claim.
 Assign the appeal to one or more independent clinical reviewers that have the proper expertise to do the review.
 Consider appropriate credible information that you sent.
 Follow our contractual documents and your plan of benefits.
+How long will it take to get an ⊞O decision?
 We will tell you of the ERO decision not more than 45 calendar days after we receive your Notice of External Review Form with all the information you need to send in.
 But sometimes you can get a faster external review decision.
-Your must call us or send us a Request for External Review Form.
-There are two scenarios when you may be able to get a faster external review:

-- Your tells us that a delay in your receiving health care services would: Jeopardize your life, health or ability to regain maximum function, or Be much less effective if not started right away (in the case of treatment) - Your tells us that a delay in your receiving health care services would: Jeopardize your life, health or ability to regain maximum function Be much less effective if not started right away (in the case of treatment), or The final adverse determination concerns an admission, availability of care, continued stay or health care service for which you received , but have not been discharged from a facility If your situation qualifies for this faster review, you will receive a decision within 72 hours of us getting your request.
-We will keep the records of all complaints and appeals for at least 10 years.

-We do not pay any fees or expenses incurred by you in pursuing a complaint or appeal.
-Your employer decides and tells us who is eligible for health coverage.

-You must live or work in the service area to enroll in this plan.
+Your provider must call us or send us a Request for External Review Form.
+There are two scenarios when you may be able to get a faster external review: For initial adverse determinations Your provider tells us that a delay in your receiving health care services would: Jeopardize your life, health or ability to regain maximum function, or Be much less effective if not started right away (in the case of experimental or investigational treatment) For final adverse determinations Your provider tells us that a delay in your receiving health care services would: Jeopardize your life, health or ability to regain maximum function Be much less effective if not started right away (in the case of experimental or investigational treatment), or The final adverse determination concerns an admission, availability of care, continued stay or health care service for which you received emergency services, but have not been discharged from a facility If your situation qualifies for this faster review, you will receive a decision within 72 hours of us getting your request.
+Recordkeeping We will keep the records of all complaints and appeals for at least 10 years.
+Fees and expenses We do not pay any fees or expenses incurred by you in pursuing a complaint or appeal.
+Bigibility, starting and stopping coverage Bigibility Who is eligible Your employer decides and tells us who is eligible for health coverage.
+When you can join the plan You must live or work in the service area to enroll in this plan.
 You can enroll: